 Marsh is an accomplished speaker and communicator.
 A former Broadway performer and beauty queen who was the Relationship Consultant for LA WEEKLY, then the nation’s top alternative newsweekly.
 Wrote and produced her one-woman show, “Weeping for J.F.K.,” and dipped into talk radio.
 The author of two traditionally published non-fiction books, Taylor turned to fiction in 2016.

-On Audible, the audiobook of Olivia’s Turn is a diabolical auditory ride.
+On Audible, the 5-star audiobook of Olivia’s Turn is a twisted psychological thriller.
 Read by Taylor Marsh and produced by Audiobook Theater, a division of MM Press.

 Taylor was profiled in The Washington Post and The New Republic for her coverage of Hillary Clinton during the 2008 Democratic primary season.
 She has been interviewed by The New York Times, The Los Angeles Time, New York Daily News, BBC, CNN, MSNBC, Al Jazeera Media Network, and C-SPAN’s Washington Journal, among other outlets.
 She was an early contributor to The Huffington Post (2006) and has written for Washington, D.C.’s The Hill, as well as for U.S. News & World Report and for Zócalo Public Square in Los Angeles, among others.